Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Introduction

-In section 2, we construct weak asymptotic solution of \eqref{e1.2}.
-In section 3, we derive equation for the radial case of \eqref{e1.1} and its linearization.
-In section 4, we solve boundary value problem for radial adhesion model and study its asymptotic behaviour for space dimensions $n=2$ and $n=3$.
+In section 2, we derive the equations for \eqref{e1.1} and \eqref{e1.2} in the radial cases.
+For the corresponding equation of \eqref{e1.2} a linearization using Hopf-Cole transformation is also provided.
+In section 3, we recall the notion of weak asymptotic solutions from \cite{a1,s1} and recollect the Rankine-Hugoniot conditions derived therein for the inviscid system \eqref{e1.2}.
+Section 4 is devoted to the construction of explicit weak asymptotic solutions for \eqref{e1.2} using the adhesion approximation.
+In Section 5, we solve boundary value problems for radial adhesion model in different interesting domains and study its asymptotic behaviour for space dimensions $n=2$ and $n=3$.
+In Section 6, the Rankine-Hugoniot conditions for the one-dimensional systems derived from \eqref{e1.2} for the radial cases have been discussed.
 In the last section, we find explicit solution for the radial inviscid system, with conditions on the mass.